uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 # Run your own Turing test on a chatterbot

-This section will involve you actually carrying out the Turing Test.
+This section will involve you actually carrying out the Turing test.
 Read this entire section carefully (and the previous section if you haven’t done so already) before you start, and make sure you understand it all before starting.

 In science classes, such as biology, physics, and chemistry, carrying out experiments is commonly done.
 If you have taken classes like these, you will probably know that if an experiment isn’t carried out properly (e.g. in chemistry some students are tempted to put in more of a chemical than the instructions say to, or when timing is important this is easy to get wrong), then the results will not necessarily be the ones you are after and your experiment is essentially meaningless and pointless.
 You also have to be careful that other factors don’t affect the results. e.g. controlling temperature and moisture in biology experiments that involve growing micro-organisms.

-Carrying out the Turing Test is carrying out an experiment, just like carrying out experiments in chemistry classes.
+Carrying out the Turing test is carrying out an experiment, just like carrying out experiments in chemistry classes.
-And just like the chemistry experiments, carrying out the Turing Test requires being careful to follow instructions correctly, and controlling factors that could potentially affect the results but aren’t part of what is being tested.
+And just like the chemistry experiments, carrying out the Turing test requires being careful to follow instructions correctly, and controlling factors that could potentially affect the results but aren’t part of what is being tested.
 You should keep this in mind while you are carrying out this project.

 For example, most chatterbots communicate in a text form rather than verbal.
 Communicating in a verbal form involves not only choosing intelligent sounding things to say, but also involves having a convincing voice and pronouncing words correctly.
 Tone of voice or accent could potentially make it very obvious to the interrogator which conversation was with the human and which was the computer, without them even having to consider what was actually said in the conversation.
-This is not what the Turing Test is supposed to be testing!
-Therefore, the Turing Test will have both the computer and the human communicating in a written form.
+This is not what the Turing test is supposed to be testing!
+Therefore, the Turing test will have both the computer and the human communicating in a written form.

 As another example, speed of response could have an impact.
 The computer is likely to be able to reply instantly, whereas the human will need time to think and then write their reply.
 To prevent the interrogator from making their decision based on the speed instead of the content, the speed of response needs to be controlled as well.
-The way of carrying out the Turing Test described below tries to control these additional factors.
+The way of carrying out the Turing test described below tries to control these additional factors.

 Choose a chatterbot from the list on Wikipedia (see the above chatterbots section), or possibly use Alice or Cleverbot (Eliza isn’t recommended for this).
 You will be taking the role of the interrogator, but will need another person to act as the "human".